Half Space Property in RCD(K,N) spaces: Introduction

 If $\ssf{M} \times \bb{R}$ is not parabolic the previous argument has to be modified, and working with metric measure spaces instead of Riemannian manifolds becomes crucial.
 Consider on $\ssf{M} \times \bb{R}$ the distance $\ssf{d}_\times$ induced by the product Riemannian metric and the measure $\mathfrak{m}_\times$ which is the product volume measure.
 Using the parabolicity assumption on $\ssf{M}$ and the particular form of the function $e^{-\bar{\ssf{d}}}$, it is possible to replace the measure $\mathfrak{m}_\times$ with a measure $\tilde{\mathfrak{m}}_\times$ such that the product space $(\ssf{M} \times \bb{R},\ssf{d}_\times,\tilde{\mathfrak{m}}_\times)$ is an $\RCD(K,N)$ space (possibly for $K<0$), it is parabolic and, calling $\tilde{\Delta}$ the Laplacian in this modified space, we have that there exists $\tau'>0$ such that

 To conclude, we can now repeat the previous argument involving the construction of an auxiliary function $\phi$ and the maximum principle that, in this case, is used on the modified space $(\ssf{M} \times \bb{R},\ssf{d}_\times,\tilde{\mathfrak{m}}_\times)$.
 This strategy works for $\RCD(0,N)$ spaces, but not on $\RCD(K,N)$ spaces when $K<0$, as in this case it is not true in general that the function $\bar{\ssf{d}}$ is super-harmonic.
-In particular the problem remains open for general $\RCD(K,N)$ spaces.
+In particular, the problem of generalizing Theorem \ref{CT1} to $\RCD(K,N)$ spaces remains open.
+Theorem \ref{CT2Mod} is a step in this direction.
+For an overview of the proof of Theorem \ref{CT2Mod}, we refer to the beginning of Section \ref{SGlobal}.

 Finally, to implement the previously outlined strategy, we need to generalize to $\RCD(K,N)$ spaces some classical properties of parabolic manifolds.
 This is obtained by extending the work done in \cite{BSflow}, \cite{Weak} and \cite{BScon} on Green's functions in the non smooth setting.
 Theorems \ref{CT4} and \ref{CT5} are the main results in this regard.
-For other related results about Green's functions in $\RCD$ spaces, see the recent works by Honda-Peng \cite{HondaPeng} and Honda \cite{Honda}.
-Given an $\RCD(K,N)$ space $\mms{X}{d}{m}$ we denote by $p_t$ the corresponding heat kernel and we refer to Section \ref{S2} for the precise definitions of Green's functions and regular sets.
+Given an $\RCD(K,N)$ space $\mms{X}{d}{m}$ we denote by $p_t$ the corresponding heat kernel and we refer to Section \ref{S2} for the precise definitions of Green's functions, regular sets, and capacities.